siphash by JoachimS

 The implementation supports user defined number of compression as well as finalization rounds.
 The core supports all combinations from SipHash-1-1 to SipHash-15-15.

 The core is suitable as an application specific SipHash coprocessor offloading compact 8, 16 or 32 bit processors from hashing, PRF generation and Message Authentication Code (MAC) processing.
-The core is substantially faster and more compact in terms of hardware resources than for example cores implementing the MD5 cryptographic hash function.

 The project includes a testbench that verifies that the core generates the correct response to the testvectors in Appendix A of the SipHash paper .
 The project also includes a simple Makefile for compiling the core using Icarus Verilog .